dpthibodeau/596E-individual/README.md

 **Requirements**

 1. Download the files in this repo into a folder (git clone or direct download).
-2. Download the `mivolo` folder on [this](https://github.com/WildChlamydia/MiVOLO) repo.
-Use the following link to quick download just the folder - [link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FWildChlamydia%2FMiVOLO%2Ftree%2Fmain%2Fmivolo)
-3. Create a new subfolder called `models`.
+2. Create a new subfolder called `models`.
 Your structure should be like so -

 ```
 age_gender_detect\